 1. Education technology trends in learning and teaching

-The Internet and computers have ensured how learning and information are easily accessible for students.
+The Internet and computers have ensured that learning and information are easily accessible to students.
 By the fall of 2017, over 6.5 million students enrolled in some distance learning opportunities at a degree-granting post-secondary institution.

 The technology-infused teaching methodology comes with its own challenges but it also allows teachers to be flexible in offering their learning schedule.
 Students can watch live lectures or recorded versions later on.
 Teachers will have to learn to accommodate different styles of learning.